We all know stress management is the foundation for well-being, and that doesn’t change when we enter the workplace.

 Signs of Stress Overload for Marketers

 It’s important for marketers and their team members to keep an eye out for signs of stress overload, burnout, and declining mental health.

 There are several ways that stressors can impact us over time, and sometimes they’re not as obvious as you’d like to think.
 Some signs include:

 - Prolonged elevated heart rate or high blood pressure

 - Increased dependency on drugs/alcohol

-If you’ve noticed that you’re having trouble focusing lately, or that you tend to just “check out” in the middle of a task, that can be an early sign that you’re struggling with your workload.
+If you’ve noticed that you or one of your co-workers is having trouble focusing lately, or that you tend to just “check out” in the middle of a task, that can be an early sign that you’re struggling with your workload.

 It’s never good to push through when you’re noticing these things coming up, as that can make the problem worse and create a snowball effect on your mental health.